chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/MigratedFromGit/Docs/export-options-reference.md

 `Export Unlit Materials`       | If enabled, materials with shading model unlit will be properly exported.
 Uses extension KHR_materials_unlit.
 `Export Clear Coat Materials`  | If enabled, materials with shading model clear coat will be properly exported.
 Uses extension KHR_materials_clearcoat, which is not supported by all glTF viewers.
 `Export Extra Blend Modes`     | If enabled, materials with blend modes additive, modulate, and alpha composite will be properly exported.
 Uses extension EPIC_blend_modes, which is supported by Unreal's glTF viewer.
 `Bake Material Inputs`         | Bake mode determining if and how a material input is baked out to a texture.
-Can be overriden by material- and input-specific bake settings, see GLTFMaterialExportOptions.
+Can be overridden by material- and input-specific bake settings, see GLTFMaterialExportOptions.
 `Default Material Bake Size`   | Default size of the baked out texture (containing the material input).
-Can be overriden by material- and input-specific bake settings, see GLTFMaterialExportOptions.
+Can be overridden by material- and input-specific bake settings, see GLTFMaterialExportOptions.
 `Default Material Bake Filter` | Default filtering mode used when sampling the baked out texture.
-Can be overriden by material- and input-specific bake settings, see GLTFMaterialExportOptions.
+Can be overridden by material- and input-specific bake settings, see GLTFMaterialExportOptions.
 `Default Material Bake Tiling` | Default addressing mode used when sampling the baked out texture.
-Can be overriden by material- and input-specific bake settings, see GLTFMaterialExportOptions.
+Can be overridden by material- and input-specific bake settings, see GLTFMaterialExportOptions.
 `Default Input Bake Settings`  | Input-specific default bake settings that override the general defaults above.
 `Default Level Of Detail`      | Default LOD level used for exporting a mesh.
-Can be overriden by component or asset settings (e.g. minimum or forced LOD level).
+Can be overridden by component or asset settings (e.g. minimum or forced LOD level).
 `Export Vertex Colors`         | If enabled, export vertex color.
 Not recommended due to vertex colors always being used as a base color multiplier in glTF, regardless of material.
 Often producing undesirable results.
 `Export Vertex Skin Weights`   | If enabled, export vertex bone weights and indices in skeletal meshes.
 Necessary for animation sequences.
 `Export Mesh Quantization`     | If enabled, export Unreal-configured quantization for vertex tangents and normals, reducing size.
 Requires extension KHR_mesh_quantization, which is not supported by all glTF viewers.